harmonylang/harmonylang/README.md

 The following commands are run using the Command Palette:

+> You can now also right click `.hny` files in the Editor or Explorer to `Run Harmony` with or without flags.

 - `Run Harmony`

 > Alternatively: use the keybinding Alt + Shift + N keys